-PHIL405 Postmodernism (3 credits)
+PHIL405 Postmodernism/Post-Colonialism (3 credits)

-Postmodernism is a survey of Western philosophy from the Renaissance through the period called Postmodern, with emphasis on changes in art, philosophy, literature and social critique since 1950.
-Commentary by Indigenous writers will be an important part of the course material.
-(Prerequisites: IDST101; ENGL102; or Permission of Instructor)
+Postmodernism/Post-Colonialism is a survey of Western philosophy with emphasis on postmodernism and how postmodernism impacts art, literature, philosophy, and social critique.
+Post-colonialism reflects the global impact of postmodernism.
+(Prerequisites: IDST101; ENGL102; or permission of instructor)